amd-jnovotny/hipBLAS/docs/install/Windows_Install_Guide.rst

 .. _windows-install:

 ***********************************
-Installing and Building for Windows
+Installing and building for Windows
 ***********************************

 This topic covers how to install hipBLAS on Windows from a package and how to build and install it from the source code.